-A system of records is a grouping of paper or electronic records maintained by a federal agency from which information about an individual is retrieved by the name of the individual or another unique identifier assigned to the individual (e.g., Social Security number).
+A system of records is a grouping of paper or electronic records maintained by a Federal agency from which information about an individual is retrieved by the name of the individual or another unique identifier assigned to the individual (e.g., Social Security number).
 Pursuant to 5 U.S.C. § 552a(e)(4), agencies are required to publish a systems of records notice (SORN) in the Federal Register for each system of records.
 Treasury has published regulations describing how it collects, maintains, and discloses records about individuals that are maintained in a system of records.
 These regulations provide procedures by which individuals may request access to their information maintained by Treasury.
+1

-A list of the Department's SORNs is available on Treasury'sPrivacy Act website, at https://www.treasury.gov/privacy/issuances/Pages/default.aspx
+A list of the Department's SORNs is available on Treasury's Privacy Act website, at System of Records Notice | U.S. Department of the Treasury